 R v Duffy – Robbery.
 A spree of robberies committed by the defendant, who suffered from severe mental health issues.

-R v Powell – Preventing a Lawful Burial and Benefit Fraud.
+R v Pollard – Preventing a Lawful Burial and Benefit Fraud.

 Rape and Serious Sexual Offences